mimsms/mimsms-api-php-client/README.md

 ## Installation

-For using Infobip API PHP client, you have to add the following to your `composer.json` file:
+For using mimsms API PHP client, you have to add the following to your `composer.json` file:

 	"require": {
-		"infobip/infobip-api-php-client": "dev-master"
+		"mimsms/mimsms-api-php-client": "dev-master"
 	}

 and run `composer install` command inside the project's root folder.

 ## Running examples

-Before you start any of the examples, you have to populate specific data (sender address, receiver address, etc.) to `infobip/examples/examples.php` file.
+Before you start any of the examples, you have to populate specific data (sender address, receiver address, etc.) to `mimsms/examples/examples.php` file.

 Then, you should uncomment the example you want to test and run the PHP script with your **username** and **password** (in plain text) as arguments like the following:

-	php infobip/examples/examples.php YOUR_USERNAME YOUR_PASSWORD
+	php mimsms/examples/examples.php YOUR_USERNAME YOUR_PASSWORD

 ### Basic messaging example